 3. Empathy and kindness: Empathy is the ability to put yourself in another’s shoes so that you can understand their feelings.
 When we’re empathetic, we shift from a me-focus to them-focus.
 We’re willing to listen to other people’s stories.
 It’s only when we listen and open our hearts that we can be inspired to engage in acts of kindness.
 Doing small things like holding doors, cooking for a sick friend, volunteering, or offering a genuine compliment to someone who may really need it, could mean a lot to another person.
 Kindness makes a woman radiant and ladylike.

 4. Respect for self and others: Self-respect is all about knowing that you are good and worthy enough to be treated well.
 This includes making enough time to take care of your needs and self-care routines, while also not tolerating others who mistreat you.
 When we respect ourselves, we can extend that to others.
 Respect can be shown by being fully present when someone is sharing their thoughts with you and affirming what they say.
-Keep an open mind and be willing to hear what they have to say, whether you agree with them or not.
-Respect towards others can be shown by being on time, dressing appropriately, and keeping your word.

 Former U.S. first lady Eleanor Roosevelt said that a woman is like a teabag because you can’t tell how strong she is until you put her in hot water.
 Beneath the social graces and ladylike mannerisms, every woman needs a strong and resilient inner core.
 When a woman radiates the type of confidence that comes knowing that nothing can shake her or her self-worth, she becomes powerful beyond measure.